-At Norfolk’s northwest corner, where The Wash meets the North Sea, Holme Dunes is superbly located to attract migrating birds.
+At Norfolk’s northwest corner, where The Wash meets the North Sea, Holme’s stunning sandy beach and rolling dunes are superbly located to attract migrating birds.

-It also holds a variety of important habitats which support numerous other wildlife species including natterjack toads, butterflies and dragonflies, as well as a large number of interesting plants.
-Various military remains from the Second World War can be glimpsed around the reserve, including the remnants of a target-railway used to train artillery.
+Holme Dunes also holds a variety of important habitats which support numerous wildlife species including natterjack toads, butterflies and dragonflies, as well as a large number of interesting plants.
+Various military remains from the Second World War can be glimpsed around the reserve, including the remnants of a target railway used to train artillery.